SachQL/UberDataNYC/README.md

 ORDER BY
     NumberOfRides DESC;
 ```
-**Weekday vs Weekends Peak Hour Analysis**: Do we see differences in the peak hours on weekends comapred to weekdays?
+**Weekday vs Weekends Peak Hour Analysis**: Do we see differences in the peak hours on weekends compared to weekdays?
 - To understand this we will look at the percentage of rides by hour for both weekends and weekdays.

 ```sql